AdivonSlav/glPong/README.md

 - Space - Pauses game

 ## Build instructions
 Simply run the file `genproj.bat` and it will generate the necessary VS2022 project files.
-After that, simply open the solution with Visual Studio.
-If generating for an earlier version of Visual Studio, simply edit the file and replace 'vs2022' with your version.
+After that, open the solution with Visual Studio.
+If generating for an earlier version of Visual Studio, edit the file and replace 'vs2022' with your version.

 [Pre-compiled binaries](https://github.com/AdivonSlav/glPong/releases)